Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 The interpretation

-of sibling elements following the soap:Body element is
+of sibling elements following the soap:Body

 unclear.
 Therefore, such elements are disallowed.